Setsuyaku Rock

 Setsuyaku Rock (節約ロック, Setsuyaku Rokku) is a Japanese manga series by Hiromi Okubo.
-Setsuyaku Rock was serialized in the seinen manga magazine Morning from December 22, 2016, to July 6, 2017.
-A live-action television drama adaptation was broadcast on Nippon TV from January 22 to March 26, 2019 as the seventh entry to their late-night Monday television programming block, Shin Dora.
+It was serialized in Kodansha's seinen manga magazine Morning from December 2016 to July 2017.
+A live-action television drama adaptation was broadcast on Nippon TV from January to March 2019, as the seventh entry to their late-night Monday television programming block, Shin Dora.

 Plot

 Takao Matsumoto, a 30-year-old salaryman who has a passion for Western rock music, has no money in his savings, causing his girlfriend, Makiko, to break up with him.
 After discovering how delicious homemade food is, Takao decides to start being frugal in order to get back together with Makiko.
 Each chapter depicts Takao saving money in various situations, such as food, electricity, clothes, and medical expenses.
 Every time Takao saves money, it is accompanied with a visual gag of him hearing money rain down into an imaginary piggy bank.